syntaxrob/Nuget-Conversions/README.md

 * `using Conversions.UnitsOfTemperature` - which gives access to the `Temperature` property
 * `using Conversions.UnitsOfSpeed` - which gives access to the `Speed` property
 * `using Conversions.UnitsOfFuelEconomy` - which gives access to the `FuelEconomy` property
+* `using Conversions.UnitsOfFrequency` - which gives access to the `Frequency` property

 For example:
 ```